marcelowoo/marcelowoo.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Welcome to my website!
 I am an Economics PhD candidate at the University of Nottingham.
 Prior to the PhD, I worked 7+ years in industry.

-My current research focuses on behavioral economics topics.
+My research centers around behavioral economics topics.
 I specialize in the economic consequences of non-standard formation of beliefs and processing of information, especially in the domains of labor markets, businesses, and organizations.
 In my research, I employ microeconomic modeling, as well as empirical methods such as experiments, causal inference, and machine learning.

 <!-- My research interests center around the economic consequences of non-standard belief formation and information processing, in labor markets and organizations, using a combination of theoretical modelling and causal inference. -->